 3. Signal Control

-It generates and manages control and timing signals needed for data transfer, ensuring smooth communication between the CPU and peripherals.
+It provides and manages control and timing signals required for data exchange to enable error-free communication between peripherals and the CPU.

 4. Data Buffering

-The interface enables buffering, which temporarily stores data as it moves between devices and the CPU, helping manage the difference in processing speeds.
+The interface provides buffering, where data is held in temporary storage as it is transferred between devices and the CPU, enabling the disparity in the processing rate.

 5. Error Detection